ufabdyop/docker-chef-opencoral/README.md

 Initially, I tried running coral on a dev box with 512M of memory which turned out to be too little.
 I turned it up to 1024 and that worked.

+Configuring
+---
+As of version 1.0.6, the container starts with coral running, but no equipment hierarchy defined yet.
+You must:

+* set a remote password
+* run coral-admin
+* run ant build deployAll
+* run opencoral stop; opencoral start